riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 come up tails; and in the transparent box Newcomb’s problem, where the agent sees whether the big box is full or empty.

-If the decision algorithm updates on the observation, it is *updateful* (or “not updateless”).
+If the decision algorithm updates on the observation, it is *updateful* (a.k.a.
+“not updateless”).
 If it doesn’t update on the observation, it is *updateless*.